allenlsy/jekyll-galleries/README.md

 __Jekyll-galleries__ is a Jekyll plugin used for generating photo galleries from image folders.

+A demo to this plugin is on my [personal website](http://allenlsy.com/galleries.html).

+If you have any questions or any suggestions, I'm very pleased to hear from you.
+I need your support and ideas to make this plugin better.

+---

 ##### Features:

 * Automatically generate galleries from <tt>galleries</tt> folder